 There are several different methods of germinating seeds for your hydroponic garden.
-Using the wet paper towel method is a classic and effective way of germinating seeds.
+Using the wet paper towel method is a classic way of germinating seeds.

-Don’t let the simplicity fool you, the paper towel method of germinating seeds can be effective.
-No matter the method, seeds need 3 environmental conditions to germinate: darkness, warmth, and moisture.
-All of which can be provided with the paper towel method.
+Don’t let the simplicity fool you, the paper towel method of germinating seeds can be quite effective.

 Why Would You Germinate Seeds In A Paper Towel

 With other ways of germinating seeds, why would one use the paper towel method?
-The main reason is cost and availability.
+The main reasons are cost and availability.
 Everyone has some paper towels and plastic bags around their house.

-One of the reasons I like to use germinate seeds using the paper towel method is it allows me not to waste seeds, which can come in handy with some more valuable seed.
-Typically you plant several seeds per grow medium to increase your chances of a successfully germinated seedling, then trim them back if more than one pops.
-Using the paper towel method I take only successfully popped seeds and place them into the grew medium, so no thinning needed.
+One of the reasons I like to use germinate seeds using the paper towel method is it allows me not to waste seeds, which can come in handy with some more valuable seeds.
+Typically you’d want to plant several seeds per grow medium to increase your chances of a successfully germinated seedling, then trim them back if more than one pops.
+Using the paper towel method I take only successfully popped seeds and place them into the grow medium, so no thinning is required.